 There is a lie many of us unwittingly believe.
 It creeps into our minds and lives in such a sneaky way we don't even notice it.
 I tell it to myself every day; you probably do, too.

-It's a subtle, seemingly innocuous phrase that rings through my head.
-It attacks me when I’m doubting myself.
+It's a subtle, seemingly harmless phrase that rings throughout my head all day long and attacks me when I doubt myself.
 It's my excuse for not starting sooner.